 - Jack is usually accompanied by snippets of "(Underneath the) Lovely London Sky" whenever he gets in the picture.

 - Like Father, Like Son:

-- Michael is a banker now, just like his father was (though he yearns to be an artist instead).
+- Michael is a banker employed at the Fidelity Fiduciary Bank, just like his father was (though he yearns to be an artist instead).

 - Jane is a political activist just like her mum, except instead of demanding woman's suffrage she's a union organizer.

-- Location Song: The film's first song, "Under the Lovely London Sky", is about the namesake city and shows off many sights around the city leading up to Cherry Tree Lane itself.
+- Location Song: The film's first song, "(Underneath the) Lovely London Sky", is about the namesake city and shows off many sights around the city leading up to Cherry Tree Lane itself.

 - Logo Joke: The Disney Castle is situated in the parks of London.

 - MacGuffin: Michael and Jane are searching for the shares their father left them in the bank.
 It turns out to be on the back of Michael's drawing of their family that Georgie used for patching up the kite.
 Of course, being a MacGuffin, the signatures are missing, so Mr. Dawes Jr. saves the day with the tuppence from the first film.